Bogdanovich, Collins lead injury-depleted Hawks past Heat - WHIZ News

 Heat: Trevor Ariza had his first double-double of the season. … Miami was coming off two straight 20-point victories, its first such streak since 2016-27. … The Heat began the game leading the NBA in opponents’ points in the paint and fast-break points, but they couldn’t take advantage of Capela’s absence. … Duncan Robinson, the only Heat player to appear in every game this season, has hit least two 3-pointers in 24 consecutive games, tying his own franchise-best record from last season.

-Hawks: Gallinari, who missed six straight games with right foot soreness, returned to score 17. … Goodwin had 17, too. … Atlanta has played much of the season without starters De’Andre Hunter and Cam Reddish, both of whom missed another game. … Interim coach Nate McMillan didn’t have an immediate timetable on the potential returns of Young and Capela. … Rookie C Onyeka Okongwu made his third start of the season in Capela’s spot and finished with six points and seven rebounds in 28 minutes. … Atlanta has its best record through 60 games for the first time since 2016-17.
+Hawks: Gallinari, who missed six straight games with right foot soreness, returned to score 17. … Goodwin had 17, too. … Atlanta has played much of the season without starters De’Andre Hunter and Cam Reddish, both of whom missed another game. … McMillan didn’t have an immediate timetable on the potential returns of Young and Capela. … Okongwu made his third start of the season in Capela’s spot and finished with six points and seven rebounds in 28 minutes. … Atlanta has its best record through 60 games for the first time since 2016-17.

 UP NEXT